What could be the most important missing link to health and longevity?

 Aerobic respiration should be the dominant way our cells mitochondria produce energy.
 In fact, about 80% of cellular respiration functions this way when our mitochondria are healthy.
 If our cells mitochondria are functioning at this 80% aerobic level, it is virtually impossible for disease to survive in our bodies.
 To create this kind of internal environment, there needs to be multiple factors involved to reach optimal mitochondrial function.

 “I feel 20 again!
-My energy is amazing on the Core Health Pack.” – Linda R.
+My energy is amazing on the Immune Defense Pack.” – Linda R.

 Creating healthy mitochondria for ENERGY